How to Overcome Resistance to Change – Coaching Employees

 While Carrie is doing excellent work, Mark is concerned she isn’t getting broad enough experience in retail merchandising to make her a strong candidate for an executive position down the road.
 But a position to work with the buyers in their company has just opened, and the role would fast-track Carrie’s development.
 Mark is holding the position for Carrie.

 Mark tells Carrie the good news, but her reaction seems less than ecstatic.
 She has a lot of arguments against taking the role.
 She doesn’t think she’ll be good at purchasing.
 She’s in the middle of planning a major event.
 She’s worried about falling on her face.

 A smart, young manager with lots of potential is being tapped for bigger things.
-Mark can understand some butterflies about taking on something new, but Carrie seems genuinely reluctant.
+Mark can understand some butterflies about taking on something new, but Carrie seems to have a fear of changing jobs.
 Is she not suited for executive development?
-What’s the best approach here?
+How does he help her overcome resistance to change?

 A. Give up and look for someone else to fill the role.
 Why invest energy in someone who’s not interested?